 Ten Best Spots to Find Elementor Templates (Free and Premium)

 Envato Elements is a huge collection of FREE Elementor page and block templates.
-Currently, you get access to over 2,000 Elementor templates spread across 70 template kits, including block templates and templates for Elementor Popup Builder.
+Currently, you get access to over 2,000 Elementor page templates spread across 70 template kits, including block templates and templates for Elementor Popup Builder.

 Once you install and activate the free Envato Elements plugin, you’ll be able to browse all the available templates from inside your WordPress dashboard and choose which ones to import: